Winston Churchill as a painter: 1950s and later

 Water, still, bubbling, or agitated by wind; snow, immaculate and crisp; trees, dark with the density of their foliage or dappled by sunlight; fresh flowers; distant mountains, and, above all, sunlight at its fiercest.

 — - John Rothenstein on the “beauties of nature” which most inspired Churchill.

 In 1954, in a collection of essays published to mark Churchill’s eightieth birthday, Sir John Rothenstein, art historian and Director of The Tate, contributed an appraisal of Churchill as an artist.
 He described a visit to the Chartwell studio in 1949, recording his alarm when, in response to a criticism of a picture painted twenty years before, Churchill began assembling paints and brushes to undertake a reworking.
 In his appreciation, Rothenstein noted Churchill’s lack of formal training and his limitations as a painter, but praised “the skilful choice of subjects within his range, to which he respond[ed] ardently.
 In these there comes surging irrepressibly up his sheer joy in the simple beauties of nature”.
 (Note: Sir John considered four of Churchill’s oeuvre as “the high peaks of his achievement”; The Goldfish Pool at Chartwell (1948), The Loup River Quebec (1947), Chartwell under Snow (1947) and Cannes Harbour, Evening (1923).)
 [See box.]

 The "Churchill, the Painter" exhibition toured museums in North America in 1958, and was also shown at the Royal Academy in early 1959.
 Some U.S. galleries were dismissive: the assistant director of the Carnegie Institute in Pittsburgh said "I understand that Churchill is a terrific bricklayer too, but nobody is exhibiting bricks this season"; the director of the Art Institute of Chicago observed that "We have certain professional standards."

 In 1967, the art historian David Coombs published a catalogue raisonné of Churchill's works, entitled Churchill: his paintings.
 The catalogue contains illustrations of, and details about, each of over 500 paintings known to have been undertaken by Churchill at the time of publication.

 An exhibition of 105 Churchill paintings, held by Sotheby's in London in early 1998, was visited by 12,000 people in two weeks.
+From May to November 2026, an exhibition of some 60 of his works is to be held at the Wallace Collection in London.